Tips for Creating a Strong Grant Application

 Write in a simple, direct, and persuasive style

-- Don’t assume that the funder knows anything about your mission, community, or project unless you’ve told them.
+- Don’t assume that the reviewers know anything about your mission, community, or project unless you’ve told them in your application.

 - Make sure your ideas are organized and easy to understand.

 - Don’t use jargon or other special words that people outside of your field won’t know.

 - Express your passion and excitement about your work or project.

 - Have someone else proofread your proposal to correct any errors.

 - Be able to explain why your project should be important to the funder and how it matches their grant guidelines.

 - If others are doing similar work, explain what makes your work unique.

 - Use numbers, percentages, and other data.